1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 Lists
 ------

 How does the range function above work?
-What it does is create a **list** of numbers, which allows us to save more than one value into the same variable.
-For example, when we called ``range(5, 11)`` above, Python created a list with the numbers 5, 6, 7, 8, 9, 10.
+What it does is create a **list** of nombres, which allows us to save more than one value into the same variable.
+For example, when we called ``range(5, 11)`` above, Python created a list with the nombres 5, 6, 7, 8, 9, 10.
 If we had wanted to create that list ourselves, we could have done something like this:

 .. code-block:: python

-    number_list = [5, 6, 7, 8, 9, 10]
+    nombre_list = [5, 6, 7, 8, 9, 10]

 We can put any data type inside of the list, so it would also be okay to make a list like:

 .. code-block:: python

-    number_list = [5, "happy", 2.5, True]
+    nombre_list = [5, "happy", 2.5, True]

 If we create our own list, we can still iterate through it using a for loop.
 For example, if you were keeping track of which groceries you wanted to buy at the store, you might put all the items you want to buy into a list, then print out each of them.